 rd %temp% /s /q md %temp%

-- The name of your file is cleantemp.bat.
-And you don’t have to bother to copy and paste it in the start up folder as you have already mentioned the start up folder path in the name of your file.
+5- The name of your file is cleantemp.bat.
+And you don’t have to bother to click and run it again and again, as it is kept in startup folder.
 So whenever your system boots up, the temporary files will be deleted by this batch file.
 If some of the files are in use, then they may not be deleted.
 In that case, try closing the running processes and run the batch file again.
 You can check whether the number of temporary files have reduced by going to the temporary files folder specified in Method 1.